Codesee-io/docs/docs/index.md

   "env": {
     "development": {
       "plugins": [
-        "@codesee/instrument",
+        ['@codesee/instrument', { hosted: true }],
         /* ... other dev plugins ... */
       ]
     },
   }
 ```
-If your project does not include a .babelrc file and you have a webpack.config.js file instead, you can add the `"@codesee/instrument"`, to this file.
+If your project does not include a .babelrc file and you have a webpack.config.js file instead, you can add the `['@codesee/instrument', { hosted: true }]`, to this file.
 Look for an options block where your babel settings, presets and plugins are being declared.
-Please add `"@codesee/instrument"` to the list of your project's plugins as in the example below.
+Please add `['@codesee/instrument', { hosted: true }]` to the list of your project's plugins as in the example below.

 ```
    options: {